two-cats-in-a-trenchcoat/jalcore/README.md

 # MiniPU
-Verilog-based CPU design for all your processing needs.
+Soft CPU design for all your processing needs.